Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Diagram 4 shows an alternative example with ingest
   to a content delivery network, or perhaps another
-  passive media entity such as a storage.
-In this case
+  passive media entity such as a cloud storage.
-  the live media source posts the fragments and the
-  manifests for the media presentation.
+  In this case the ingest source uses HTTP post to push the fragments and the manifests for the media presentation.
-  In this case, still fragmented MPEG-4 fragments can be used,
+  In this case, still MPEG-4 fragments can be used,
   but the ingest works slightly different.
 The ingest can be based on [=DASH Ingest=] or [=HLS Ingest=] defined in profile 2 and includes sending the manifest.
-In this case the manifest is send and fragments are send with individual post commands to paths that correspond to paths defined in the manifest.
+In this case the manifest and fragments are send with using individual fixed length HTTP POST commands to paths that correspond to paths defined in the manifest.